-Private Hostel (93, 10€, April to November) San Javier, on the Camino near the cathedral, on Calle Portería.
+Private (105, 10€, April to November) San Javier, on the Camino near the cathedral, on Calle Portería.
 Kitchen, laundry facilities.
 Breakfast.
 Wood burning stove when it's cold.
 The noise from the wooden floor in the dorm can make sleeping difficult.
 Tel 987 618 532 Open 10:30

-Astorga is a large towns with all facilities available along the Camino.
+Astorga is a large towns with all facilities available on or near the Camino.
 Supermarket on Plaza de Santocildes.
-Tourist Information on the square beside the cathedral.
+Tourist Office on the square beside the cathedral.
 Also on Plaza de Santocildes there's a good outdoor shop called Huracán run by a Swiss gentleman.
 Hotel Astur Plaza on Plaza Mayor does a good pilgrim menu.
 Restaurante Gaudí, in Hotel Gaudí, on the same square as Gaudí's Episcopal Palace, is reported excellent and does a special price for pilgrims.
-Cubasol is popular with the locals for tapas, it's on Calle Señor Ovalle, with your back to the Ayuntamiento it's on the right, however it's not open in the evenings.
-Several cafés for breakfast of which Chocolatería Sonrisas on the Camino just after Plaza Mayor is friendly and popular with the locals.
+Cubasol is popular with the locals for tapas, it's on Calle Señor Ovalle, with your back to the Ayuntamiento it's to the right (not open evenings).
+Several cafés around Plaza Mayor open early.
 Fiestas Astures y Romanos 25 July with lots of dressing up and fake battles, Santa Marta 25 August.

 If you'd like to see what it looks like you can download a samples from here the first 20 pages of the Walking Guide to the Camino de Santiago